We have many perfect destinations for your adventure travel, whatever your needs

 On day 3 after breakfast and sorting out your (included) lunch box, you visit the Giant Tortoise Breeding Center.

 In the afternoon you travel by speedboat to Tintoreras Island - a deep crevice with clear and calm waters frequented by Tintoreras (white-tip sharks) as well as penguins, sea lions and marine iguanas.
 Enjoy swimming or snorkelling before returning to your hotel.
-The snorkelling site will be chosen depending on the swing and snorkeling ability of members of the group.
+The snorkelling site will be chosen depending on the swimming and snorkeling ability of members of the group.

 You have built in some free time in Isabella Island for mus, dads or proficient child swimmers to go snorkeling on different spots or go